The University of Arizona Good Samaritan (UAGOODSAM) Protocol

 A residence hall student is reluctant to call the RA on duty in a situation when another resident is dangerously intoxicated because they were also violating the residence hall alcohol policy and fear they could face residence hall sanctions.

-This protocol does not preclude disciplinary action regarding other violations of the Student Code of Conduct or the policies and procedures such as causing or threatening physical harm, sexual abuse, damage to property, harassment, hazing, etc. Students should also be aware that this policy does not prevent action by local and state authorities.
+This protocol does not preclude disciplinary action regarding other violations of the Student Code of Conduct or the policies and procedures such as causing or threatening physical harm, sexual abuse, damage to property, harassment, hazing, etc. Students should also be aware that this protocol does not prevent action by local and state authorities.

-HOW DOES THE GOOD SAMARITAN POLICY WORK?
+HOW DOES THE GOOD SAMARITAN PROTOCOL WORK?

 In serious or life-threatening situations, particularly where alcohol poisoning is suspected or where other medical treatment is reasonably believed to be appropriate, students are asked to take the following steps: